paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 #### References in Text
 Section 7 of the Fair Labor Standards Act of 1938, referred to in subsec. (a), is classified to [section 207 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section207&num=0&edition=prelim), Labor.

+#### Codification
+Amendment by Pub.
+L. 119–4 is based on section 457(b)(1) of of H.R.
+8998, from the 118th Congress (Department of the Interior, Environment, and Related Congress, Agencies Appropriations Act, 2025), as passed by the House of Representatives on July 24, 2024, which was enacted into law by section 1807 of div.
+A of Pub.
+L. 119–4.

 #### Amendments
+2025—Pub.
+L. 119–4 amended section catchline generally, substituting “Wage-board overtime, Sunday rates, and other premium pay” for “Wage-board overtime and Sunday rates; computation”.

+Subsec. (d).
+Pub.
+L. 119–4 added subsec. (d).

 2008—Subsec. (a).
 Pub.
 L. 110–181, in third sentence of concluding provisions, substituted “administratively (including travel by the employee to such event and the return of the employee from such event to the employee’s official duty station).” for “administratively.”

 1998—Subsec. (a).
 Pub.
 L. 105–277, which directed the amendment of subsec. (a) by inserting after the fourth sentence “For employees serving outside the United States in areas where Sunday is a routine workday and another day of the week is officially recognized as the day of rest and worship, the Secretary of State may designate the officially recognized day of rest and worship as the day with respect to which the preceding sentence shall apply instead of Sunday.”, was executed by making the insertion after the first sentence of the concluding provisions, to reflect the probable intent of Congress.